ademar/ademar.github.com/_posts/2025-05-16-introducing-tactic-forge.markdown

-# Introducing TacticForge — Personalized Chess Training Built From Your Own Games
+# Personalized Chess Training Built From Your Own Games

 I've been working on a side project I'm finally ready to share: **TacticForge** [tacticforge.fun](https://tacticforge.fun), a chess training platform that turns your real games into a personalized tactics curriculum.